vernesapodrimaj/warehouse_retail_sales/README.md

         ELSE 'Above Average Reading'
     END AS reading_category,

-### Categorizing WorkoutTime,PhoneTime based on the calculated average
     CASE
         WHEN WorkoutTime < (SELECT AVG(WorkoutTime) FROM sleeptime_prediction_dataset) THEN 'Below Average Workout' WHEN WorkoutTime = (SELECT AVG(WorkoutTime) FROM sleeptime_prediction_dataset) THEN 'Average Workout'